intellij-move/intellij-move.github.io/Writerside/topics/Internal-Flags-Experimental-Features.md

 # Internal Flags and Experimental Features

-There's a number of experimental features that are disabled by default, but can be turned on with the registry options.
+There are a number of experimental features that are disabled by default, but can be turned on with the registry options.
 To enable those, press <shortcut key="$SearchActions"/>, type "Registry" and select it to open Registry Editor window.

 You can also set those by clicking **Help | Edit Custom Properties...** and specify explicit boolean values